If I Knew You Were Comin' I'd've Baked a Cake: Cover versions

-In the UK, a version was recorded by Dame Gracie Fields in 1950, and was used on a British television advertising campaign for Rightmove in 2007.
+In the UK, a version was recorded by Gracie Fields in 1950, and was used on a British television advertising campaign for Rightmove in 2007.

+Kitty Bluett and Bill Kerr recorded a version in 1950.

 Another version was recorded by Georgia Gibbs.
-The recording was made on February 16, 1950 and released by Coral Records as catalogue number 60169.
-The record first reached the Billboard charts on March 17, 1950 and lasted six weeks on the chart, peaking at #21.
+The recording was made on February 16, 1950, and released by Coral Records as catalogue number 60169.
+The record first reached the Billboard charts on March 17, 1950, and lasted six weeks on the chart, peaking at #21.

 Another version was recorded by Betty Harris and a choir, with Art Mooney's Orchestra.
-The recording was made on February 15, 1950 and released by MGM Records as catalogue number 10660.
+The recording was made on February 15, 1950, and released by MGM Records as catalogue number 10660.

 Bing Crosby and Bob Hope recorded a version together that expanded on the standard lyrics to include verses about making a meal and preparing a goose.
 This was first heard on the CBS radio program, ‘Welcome Back Baseball’ broadcast on 15 April 1950.

 In Australia, a version was recorded by June Hamilton in May 1950 and released by Pacific Records as catalog number 10-0030.

 The Fontane Sisters recorded a version of the song for RCA in 1951.

 Barton performed a second recording of the song for MGM in 1959.
 The new version reached #117 in the Music Vendor survey.

 Two versions of the song were recorded for Sesame Street.
 The first was recorded in 1969 in a skit involving Ernie and Cookie Monster.
 A second version involving Cookie Monster and Count von Count was recorded in 1976 and released on the B side of "C is for Cookie".